ivsall2012/AHDataModel/README.md

     var age: Int
     var isVIP: Bool
     /// Optional properties can be nil then being inserted or updated into database with NULL value.
-    /// Don't specify it as 'NOT NULL' in columnInfo's contraint. var balance: Double?
+    /// Don't specify it as 'NOT NULL' in columnInfo's constraint. var balance: Double?

-    /// If we want this property to have nothing to do with the database, we simplely just ignore it in the protocol methods. var position: String = "PM"
+    /// If we want this property to have nothing to do with the database, we simply just ignore it in the protocol methods. var position: String = "PM"

     /// Like normal struct, you use an initializer to create it, you can insert it into the database later.